jon-jacky/home/commonplace.md

-  aferlife of adulthood'.  ... it is also a keen political allegory about the day the music died for the generation who came of age between the summer of love and the winter of discontent, and who soon afterwards found themselves facing down the ultimate bummer: curdled idealims, loss of promise, acid flashbacks, punk rock and nearly two decades of tetragonocracy, the rule of the squares. ..."
+  aferlife of adulthood'.  ... it is also a keen political allegory about the day the music died for the generation who came of age between the summer of love and the winter of discontent, and who soon afterwards found themselves facing down the ultimate bummer: curdled idealism, loss of promise, acid flashbacks, punk rock and nearly two decades of tetragonocracy, the rule of the squares. ..."